 Here’s an example of what I’m talking about.

 I once had a small business in the retail sector and my main source of recruitment was from among young women between the ages of 18 – 25.

 After a while, I discovered that about 25% of this sector was likely to have a boyfriend or husband who was in prison, even if only for a short time.

-I shamelessly went ahead and hired from among them but scheduled days off as required, to coincide with prison visits.
+I fearlessly went ahead and hired from among them but scheduled days off to coincide with prison visits, as required.

 Naturally, I became the employer to work for.

-A good understanding of where your employees can come from gives you a distinct advantage in the process as you hire right.
+Remember, a good understanding of where your employees can come from gives you a distinct advantage in the process, as you hire right.

 Interviewing is undoubtedly an important part of the hiring process.
 It is the method by which you decide on the suitability of a candidate.